A Parent’s Guide to Taylor Swift

 “Love never ends.” — 1 Corinthians 13:8

-Help them see that lasting love is possible only because God first loved us (1 John 4:19).
-The more we understand His love, the more we can show it to others.
+Convey to your children: “When God loves you, He never ceases.
+He does not abandon you when you falter or walk away.”
+Then connect it to how we love others: “That is how we should love too—steadily, patiently, faithfully.”
+Help them understand that lasting love is possible only because God first loved us (1 John 4:19).
+The more we comprehend His love, the more we can extend it to others.

 Putting It All Together